influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/tools/influx_inspect.md

 ### `report`

-Displays series meta-data for all shards.
+Displays series metadata for all shards.
 The default location is `$HOME/.influxdb`.

 #### Syntax